selfsff/GPT4ALL-Free-GPT-API/README.md

 You can also buy tariffs, with which you will have access to limited models, as well as will be increased balance per month.

 ## Rate Limits
-Restriction for /1v/completions and /1v/chat/completions:
+Limit for /1v/completions and /1v/chat/completions:
+Free plan 10 requests per minute

+Tier 1 80 requests per minute

+Tier 2 220 requests per minute

-120 requests per minute
+Tier 3 480 requests per minute

 Limit for /1v/image/generations:

+Free plan 6 requests per minute

+Tier 1 60 requests per minute

+Tier 2 200 requests per minute

-100 requests per minute
+Tier 3 450 requests per minute

 These limits are also subject to change